 Despite modern refrigeration technologies, people still love the taste and versatility of dried fish.
-Drying, salting and smoking fish helps preserve your extra catch for years, and can be done without modern conveniences.
+Drying, salting, and smoking fish helps preserve your extra catch for years and can be done without modern conveniences.
 Learning how to make dried fish will give you the ability to store tasty fish in your cellar or pantry through the lean winter months.
-Follow these tips to get started.

 What Exactly is Dried Fish?

-Many variations of dried fish exist, including salted and dried, wet-salted, or freeze-dried.
-Essentially, by removing water from the fish, it stops microorganisms and bacteria from growing inside the meat.
-The type of fish ideal for drying usually have a low fat content, since they will preserve longer with less fat.
-Common types of dried fish include:
+Essentially, removing water from the fish helps inhibit microorganisms and bacteria from growing inside the meat.
+The type of fish ideal for drying usually have a low-fat content, since they will preserve longer with less fat.

 - Cod